Edwin Brock

-Edwin Brock (19 October 1927 - 7 September 1997) was a British poet.
-Brock published ten volumes of poetry from 1959 through his death in 1997.
+Edwin Brock (19 October 1927 – 7 September 1997) was a British poet.
+He published 10 volumes of poetry from 1959 through his death in 1997.

-Two of Brock's poems In particular -- Five Ways to Kill a Man (1972) and Song of the Battery Hen (1977) -- have been heavily anthologized.
+Two of Brock's poems in particular, Five Ways to Kill a Man (1972) and Song of the Battery Hen (1977), have been heavily anthologised.

 Early life

-Brock was born in Dulwich, London, in 1927.
+Brock was born in Dulwich, London on 19 October 1927.
 He grew up in a working-class family with no literary aspirations.
 He won a scholarship to a local grammar school but his formal education ended after he gained his School Certificate.
 Brock's interest in poetry was inspired by a paperback anthology of modern verse which he picked up idly as a bored 18-year-old, waiting to be de-mobbed from the Royal Navy at the end of the Second World War.
 This chance encounter in Hong Kong was to prove revelatory and from then on Brock, completely self-taught, began to write his own poems.